marketlandscape/marketlandscape.github.io/method/index.md

 # Method

-## What the indexes are – and are not
+## What the indexes represent

-The indexes are not trading signals and not price-prediction models.
-They translate broad market conditions into a relative positioning scale.
-They describe where the market sits within its own historical structure, rather than attempting to forecast future price paths.
-Below are the core design principles.
+They translate broad market conditions into a relative positioning scale designed to orient users within the market cycle.
+The scale provides a common reference framework for interpreting current conditions by situating them within their historical and cyclical structure.

-## Market cycle priority

-The phase of the market cycle takes precedence over short-term price fluctuations.
-In the crypto market, the structure of the cycle and the current regime often carry more informational value than daily volatility or isolated price movements.

-## Role of historical price behavior

-Historical price behavior provides useful signals, though it is not sufficient on its own to form a complete assessment.
-Past data serve as an empirical reference, helping to contextualize the current market state relative to previously observed price behaviour rather than to forecast future outcomes.

-## Conservative use of price ranges

-Any expected price ranges are intentionally constrained and non-speculative.
-Forecast-related elements are kept deliberately conservative to minimize the impact of narratives, noise and hype on index calculations.

-## Structural adjustments

-In addition to the primary cycle framework, macro-level adjustment layers may be applied when broader market conditions materially change.
-These layers refine positioning without overriding the core structure.
-Key examples include global M2 and related liquidity measures.

-## Adaptive structure
+## Risk–reward asymmetries

-Market Navigator is designed as a dynamic model.
-As market structure evolves, the model incorporates information relevant to the market phase while preserving historical continuity.
+Different regions of the scale imply structurally different risk–reward asymmetries.
+Early-cycle positioning has historically compressed downside while expanding optionality; late-cycle positioning tends to narrow upside while increasing fragility.
+The index makes these asymmetries visible without prescribing actions.

-## Cycle-dependent interpretation
+## Cycle-first construction

-Interpretation depends on the identified market phase.
-The same numeric level may imply different risk characteristics in early expansion, late expansion, or contraction regimes.
-External phase identifiers ensure that readings are evaluated within the correct structural context.
+Index construction is anchored in market cycle structure.
+Cycle identification takes precedence over short-term volatility, local price patterns, or isolated events.
+In crypto markets, cycle phase has consistently carried more durable information than high-frequency price behavior.
+Historical price behavior is used as an empirical reference set.
+Liquidity and monetary aggregates such as global M2 are included to assess cycle strength and persistence, allowing the index to reflect meaningful structural shifts.
+The scale also embeds forward-looking ranges that reflect what is possible under comparable market conditions.

-## Summary
+## Interpretation and use

-The method is intentionally context-first, conservative, and slow-moving.
-It prioritises cycle structure and strategic orientation over short-term responsiveness, providing a stable interpretive layer rather than a reactive decision mechanism.
+The practical role of the scale is decision framing rather than decision execution.
+By anchoring interpretation in cycle context, it helps reduce common contextual errors — such as over-commitment during extended conditions or under-exposure during recovery phases — and supports more consistent reasoning across market phases.